-- a. physical or psychological harm to yourself or others - b. intervention by security, emergency services (police, fire, or ambulance) or a staff member - c. damage to property - d. damage to the reputation of the University and of the residences within the University and the wider community - e. any other behaviour deemed to be in contravention of this Handbook or your Occupancy Agreement.
+- a. physical or psychological harm to yourself or others; - b. intervention by security, emergency services (police, fire, or ambulance) or a senior student leader or staff member; - c. damage to property; - d. damage to the reputation of the University and of the residences within the University and the wider community; or - e. any other behaviour deemed to be in contravention of this Handbook or your Occupancy Agreement.